Javon Leake: Washington Football Team

 Leake signed with the practice squad of the Washington Football Team on November 19, 2020.
 He was placed on the practice squad/COVID-19 list by the team on November 23, and restored to the practice squad on December 2.
 He was elevated to the active roster on December 12 for the team's week 14 game against the San Francisco 49ers, and reverted to the practice squad after the game.
 He was released on December 31, 2020, but rejoined their practice squad on January 7, 2021.
 Leake signed a reserve/futures contract with Washington on January 11, 2021, and was waived on April 9, 2021.

 Detroit Lions

 On August 11, 2021, Leake signed with the Detroit Lions.
 He was waived on August 23, 2021.

 Toronto Argonauts

 On April 26, 2022, it was announced that Leake had signed with the Toronto Argonauts.
 He played in his first CFL game in the team's season opener on June 16, 2022, against the Montreal Alouettes where he was used primarily as a kick returner.
+In 2023, Leake had a dominant season as he finished with 1,216 punt return yards, the third-most in CFL history and the most in Toronto franchise history.
+He also had four punt return touchdowns, which was one shy of the league record, but set a new Argonauts franchise record.
+He was named both a Divisional and CFL All-Star at the end of the year.

+Edmonton Elks

+On February 13, 2024, Leake signed with the Edmonton Elks.
+On December 16, he signed a two-year extension with the Elks.